 When you consume vinegar, it mixes with gastric enzymes and stomach acid to change your urine’s pH level.
 It doesn’t cause any impact on weed metabolites and is likely to give you an upset stomach and a bad dose of diarrhea.
 Pickle juice’s only acid is acetic acid, the same as what’s in vinegar.
 It also contains a large amount of salt, which makes you thirsty and causes you to drink water.

-There is no evidence that niacin will impact your urine’s THC content and an overdose will cause side effects such as dehydration, fever, dry skin, and itching.
+There is no evidence that niacin will impact your urine’s THC content, and an overdose will cause side effects such as dehydration, fever, dry skin, and itching.

 Moreover, if you think that drinking bleach will help you pass a drug test, it is a surprise that you have a job at all!
 Even if it legitimately works, it could easily kill you.
 And as it happens, the ingredients in bleach and Drano don’t interact with any drugs or their metabolites.
+In case you were wondering, it is ingredients such as sodium chloride, sodium hydroxide, and sodium polyacrylate that cause damage to your body.

 Myth: Intense Exercise Leads to Rapid THC Detox